Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 ### 2. **AI Language Model (LLM)**
 - **Purpose**: Powers dynamic, AI-generated storytelling for the game.
 - **Communication**:
-  - **Backend → LLM API**: Sends context and player input to the LLM to receive a dynamically generated story.
+  - **Internal AI-Language Model Interface → LLM API**: Sends context and player input to the LLM to receive a dynamically generated story or list of items a player can chose from that will turn into cards later.
   - **LLM → Backend**: Returns AI-generated story content to be presented to the player.

 - **Rationale**: